dokawa/tsl-reactjs-frontend/README.md

 Make sure that the [backend application is running](https://github.com/dokawa/tsl-django-rest-backend)

-The project is also hosted in [Heroku](https://tsl-react-frontend.herokuapp.com/)
+The project is also hosted on [Heroku](https://tsl-react-frontend.herokuapp.com/)

 ATTENTION: the hosted version does not send e-mails due to restrictions on Gmail (it could be corrected with a production e-mail service) the local version send it as requested in the assignment